sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* **Improvement:** The extension autoloaded now uses namespaces rather than classnames.
 		* This changes all extensions' base structure.
 		* This speeds up autoloading twofold.
+	/
+	* TODO **Improvement:** This plugin has now been tested against xDebug to eliminate common errors, performance culprits, and resource hogs.

 * **API:**
 	* **Internal:**